-FF Meta supports up to 109 different languages such as Spanish, English, Portuguese, Russian, German, French, Turkish, Italian, Polish, Ukrainian, Uzbek, Kurdish (Latin), Azerbaijani (Latin), Azerbaijani (Cyrillic), Romanian, Dutch, Greek, Hungarian, Kazakh, Serbian (Cyrillic), Czech, Serbian (Latin), Bulgarian, Hebrew, Swedish, Belarusian (Cyrillic), Belarusian (Latin), Croatian, Finnish, Slovak, Danish, Lithuanian, Latvian, Slovenian, Irish, Estonian, Basque, Luxembourgian, and Icelandic in Latin, Cyrillic, Greek, Hebrew, and other scripts.
+FF Meta supports up to 109 different languages such as Spanish, English, Portuguese, Russian, German, French, Turkish, Italian, Polish, Ukrainian, Uzbek, Kurdish (Latin), Azerbaijani (Latin), Azerbaijani (Cyrillic), Romanian, Dutch, Greek, Hungarian, Serbian (Latin), Serbian (Cyrillic), Kazakh, Czech, Bulgarian, Hebrew, Swedish, Belarusian (Cyrillic), Belarusian (Latin), Croatian, Finnish, Slovak, Danish, Lithuanian, Latvian, Slovenian, Irish, Estonian, Basque, Icelandic, and Luxembourgian in Latin, Cyrillic, Greek, Hebrew, and other scripts.

 Please note that not all languages are available for all formats.